-When the vehicle is shifted into R (Reverse), the RVC displays an image of the area behind the vehicle in the infotainment display.
-The previous screen displays when the vehicle is shifted out of R (Reverse)
+When the vehicle is shifted into R (Reverse), the Rear Vision Camera (RVC) displays an image of the area behind the vehicle in the infotainment display.
+The previous screen displays when the vehicle is shifted out of R (Reverse) after a short delay.
+To return to the previous screen sooner, press Home or Back on the infotainment system, shift into

-after a short delay.
-To return to the previous screen sooner, press any button on the infotainment system, shift into P (Park), or reach a vehicle speed of approximately 12 km/h (8 mph) while in D (Drive).
+P (Park), or reach a vehicle speed of approximately 12 km/h (8 mph) while in D (Drive).